Ambroise Odonnat

 In front of TUM in Munich

-- Large language models
+- Large language models (e.g., here and here)

-- Transformers training and fine-tuning
+- Transformers training and finetuning (e.g., here and here)

-- Vision Transformers and Time Series forecasting
+- Vision transformers and time Series forecasting (see here)

 I graduated from Ecole des Ponts ParisTech in 2023 and hold a master’s degree from ENS Paris-Saclay in Mathematics, Vision, and Machine Learning (MVA).